ayricky/content-vault-web-app/README.md

     -   To add a new **backend** dependency, run `docker compose run --rm backend bash` to open an interactive shell and then run `poetry add {dependency}` to add the dependency.
 If the dependency should be only available for development user append `-G dev` to the command.
     -   After updating the desired file(s), run `make docker_update_dependencies` to update the containers with the new dependencies
         > The above command will stop and re-build the containers in order to make the new dependencies effective

-### If you are not using Docker:

-#### Setup and run the frontend app

--   Open a new command line window and go to the project's directory
--   `npm install`
--   `npm run dev`
-    -   This is used to serve the frontend assets to be consumed by [django-webpack-loader](https://github.com/django-webpack/django-webpack-loader) and not to run the React application as usual, so don't worry if you try to check what's running on port 3000 and see an error on your browser

-#### Setup the backend app

--   Open the `backend/.env` file on a text editor and do one of the following:
-    -   If you wish to use SQLite locally, uncomment the line `DATABASE_URL=sqlite:///backend/db.sqlite3`
-    -   If you wish to use PostgreSQL locally, uncomment and edit the line `DATABASE_URL=postgres://content_vault:password@db:5432/content_vault` in order to make it correctly point to your database URL
-        -   The url format is the following: `postgres://USER:PASSWORD@HOST:PORT/NAME`
-    -   If you wish to use another database engine locally, add a new `DATABASE_URL` setting for the database you wish to use
-        -   Please refer to [dj-database-url](https://github.com/jazzband/dj-database-url#url-schema) on how to configure `DATABASE_URL` for commonly used engines
--   Open a new command line window and go to the project's directory
--   Run `poetry install`

-#### Run the backend app

--   Go to the `backend` directory
--   Create the migrations for `users` app:
-    `poetry run python manage.py makemigrations`
--   Run the migrations:
-    `poetry run python manage.py migrate`
--   Run the project:
-    `poetry run python manage.py runserver`
--   Open a browser and go to `http://localhost:8000` to see the project running

-#### Setup Celery

--   `poetry run celery --app=myproject worker --loglevel=info`

-#### Setup Redis

-- Ensure that Redis is already installed on your system.
-Once confirmed, run `redis-server --port 6379` to start the Redis server.

-#### Mailhog

--   For development, we use Mailhog to test our e-mail workflows, since it allows us to inspect the messages to validate they're correctly built
-    -   Docker users already have it setup and running once they start the project
-    -   For non-Docker users, please have a look [here](https://github.com/mailhog/MailHog#installation) for instructions on how to setup Mailhog on specific environments
-        > The project expects Mailhog SMTP server to be running on port 1025, you may alter that by changing `EMAIL_PORT` on settings

 ### Testing